kgish/skillzz/README.md

 Of course, I couldn't have done any of this without the following fantastic resources which have helped me out very much.
 The open source community is a fantastic place with lots of coding heroes.

-* [Ruby on Rails](http://rubyonrails.org/) - The most amazing website on the face of the Earth.
+* [Ruby on Rails](http://rubyonrails.org/) - The most amazing website on the face of the Earth which includes everything you'd ever want to know about this fantastic web framework.
 * [Rails 4 in Action](https://www.manning.com/books/rails-4-in-action) - By a long shot the most extensive hands-on Rails guide available.
+* [The Twelve-Factor App](http://12factor.net/) - A modern methodology for building [Software-as-a-Service](https://en.wikipedia.org/wiki/Software_as_a_service) applications.
 * [Bootstrap](http://getbootstrap.com/) - Sleek, intuitive, and powerful front-end framework for (mobile) web development.
 * [FontAwesome](http://fontawesome.io/) - Cute collection of awesome icons.
 * [Sass](http://sass-lang.com/) - Powerful CSS extension on steroids.